 “To put this in perspective, online sales in just one day in China is more than Brazil’s total projected e-commerce sales for all of 2016.”
 Forbes

 Have you heard of Singles Day?
 If you haven’t you may be missing a trick.
 Think of it as an anti-Valentine's festival meets Black Friday.
-Singles Day is an opportunity for young Chinese to celebrate the fact that they are proud of being single and with 20 million more men than women under the age of 30, there are quite a few singles out there.
+Singles Day is hosted by the Chinese e-commerce giant Aiibaba and is an opportunity for young Chinese to celebrate the fact that they are proud of being single and with 20 million more men than women under the age of 30, there are quite a few singles out there.
 The date, November 11th (11/11), is chosen because the number "1" resembles an individual that is alone.

 - Alibaba’s affiliated payment system handled more than 1 billion transactions during the 24-hour sale.

 - Apple was the best selling mobile brand on the platform, ahead of Chinese brands Huawei and Xiaomi.

 - Chinese shoppers spent $30.8bn, up 27% in 24 hours.

 How to drive sales in the run up to Valentine’s Day:

 Perhaps now is the time to ask what more can be done to turn February 14th, Valentine’s Day into an even bigger e-commerce event.
 Currently this romantic time of the year is reserved for jewellery, candy, nights out and cards but Alibaba has proved that there are more opportunities out there.

 A few companies are cottoning on to this and have been getting creative with their campaigns regardless of whether their product is traditionally considered romantic.